 Added by PPMD on January 12, 2015 at 9:00am — No Comments

 As you may have noticed, despite receiving the 2014-2015 influenza (flu) vaccine, many people have gotten the flu.
 It turns out that the vaccine contained inactivated (dead) virus that protected against 3 strains of influenza:

 It’s New Year’s Day 2015 and I think Janus, the two-headed Roman God who looks forward and backwards at the same time, is a fitting representation of my life right now.
-I need to tell you all that I have had to make a difficult decision this year—at the end of this month I will…Continue
+I need to tell you all that I have had to make a difficult decision this year—at the end of this month I will be winding up my time at PPMD while simultaneously starting mid-month with the Myotonic Dystrophy…Continue

 Dr. Subha Raman confers with colleagues in a laboratory at The Ohio State University Wexner Medical Center.
-Raman published a study that shows a combination of well-established heart medications can dramatically slow the rate of heart damage in patients with Duchenne muscular…Continue
+Raman published a study that shows a combination of well-established heart medications can dramatically slow the rate of heart damage in patients with Duchenne muscular dystrophy. …Continue

 Added by PPMD on January 1, 2015 at 12:30pm — No Comments